THERE GOES THE NEIGHBORHOODS

 “I thought freshmen had morning classes,” he quizzes us.

 “It’s a skip day, David declared it,” Jack explains.

 “Where is that kid, if it’s skip day?”

 “The girls made him promise he’d go to class today, after pampering him all weekend.”

 “The girls?
 What girls?”

-“How’s that going?”
+“How’s that working?”

 “That sounds like an interesting story.
 Any ideas?”

-“You want to expose the Lampoon?”
+“You want to do an exposé on the Lampoon?”

 “Well, bring in your victim.
 As long as she knows it’s a story.”